-2080 Hybrid Notes: The Company's outstanding \$250 million aggregate principal amount of 5.25% rate subordinated notes due December 22, 2080.
-For the initial 10-year term, interest is payable semi-annually on June 22 and December 22 of each year the notes are outstanding from December 22, 2020 to December 22, 2030.
+2080 Hybrid Notes: The Company's outstanding \$250 million aggregate principal amount of subordinated notes due December 22, 2080 as further described in "Description of Capital Structure - Long-term Debt".
+Interest is payable semi-annually on June 22 and December 22 of each year the notes are outstanding.